Dr Richard Coulton, BA (Oxford) MA PhD (London)

 e-Strategy Manager and Lecturer in English

 I grew up in North Wales and attended secondary school in Chester before reading English at the University of Oxford.
 Despite (or rather in order to rectify) my undergraduate failure to finish either Clarissa or Tristram Shandy, I came to Queen Mary in 1999 and completed an MA in Eighteenth-Century Literature and Romanticism.
 An AHRC-funded PhD followed (under the supervision of Markman Ellis) on horticultural networks and discourse in eighteenth-century London.
-In 2005-06 I held a Fellowship in Garden and Landscape Studies at Dumbarton Oaks (Washington, DC), and since 2006 I have fulfilled a series of teaching and research roles both at Queen Mary and other HEIs in London.
+Since that time I have held a one-year Fellowship in Garden and Landscape Studies at Dumbarton Oaks (Washington, DC), and have fulfilled a series of teaching and research roles both at Queen Mary and other HEIs in London.
 I currently work as a Lecturer in English Literature, as well as job-sharing the senior administrative role of e-Strategy Manager with Matthew Mauger.

 I have taught a range of undergraduate modules, as well as contributing to team-taught MA modules, and PhD skills training.
 I particularly enjoy teaching on the School’s eighteenth-century literature modules, and at various points in time I have been the convenor of ESH219 Representing London, ESH223 Satire, Scandal, and Society, and ESH6013 Seducing Narratives.
-In addition, I have played a significant role in developing the English department’s research training for undergraduates, convening ESH265 Advanced Research Skills and running the Writing Support Programme for ESH365 English Dissertation.
+In addition, I have played a significant role in developing the English department’s research training for undergraduates, including running the Writing Support Programme for ESH365 English Dissertation.
 Much of this skills-focused teaching has been in company with Matthew Mauger.

 In the 2014-15 academic year, I am teaching on: